bmezaris/L-CAM/README.md

 # L-CAM

-This repository hosts the code and data lists for our two learning-based eXplainable AI (XAI) methods called L-CAM-Fm and L-CAM-Img, for deep convolutional neural networks.
+This repository hosts the code and data lists for our two learning-based eXplainable AI (XAI) methods called L-CAM-Fm and L-CAM-Img, for deep convolutional neural networks (DCNN) image classifiers.
 Our methods receive as input an image and a class label and produce as output the image regions that the DCNN has looked at in order to infer this class.
 Both methods use an attention mechanism (AM),  trained  end-to-end  along  with the original (frozen) DCNN, to derive class activation maps (CAMs)from the last convolutional layer’s feature maps (FMs).
 During training, CAMs are applied to the FMs (L-CAM-Fm) or the input image(L-CAM-Img) forcing the AM to learn the image regions explaining the DCNN’s outcome.
 Two widely used evaluation metrics, Increase in Confidence (IC) and Average Drop (AD), are used for evaluation.
-- This repository contains the code for training L-CAM-Fm and L-CAM-Img, using VGG16 or ResNet-50 as the pre-trained backbone network along with the Attention Mechanism to derive visual explanations for these networks.
+- This repository contains the code for training L-CAM-Fm and L-CAM-Img, using VGG16 or ResNet-50 as the pre-trained backbone network along with the Attention Mechanism and our proposed(selected?!) loss function.
+There is code code to train the above networks with the conventional cross-entropy loss.
 - Instead of training, the user can also download the pre-trained models for L-CAM-Fm and L-CAM-Img(again using VGG16 or ResNet-50 as the backbone network[here](https://drive.google.com/file/d/1UAiW9S1wH7Aeve3Yfsy9Vd_9Z3eKSMQS/view?usp=sharing).
 - There is also code for evaluating our method according to two widely used evaluation metrics for DCNN explainability, Increase in Confidence (IC) and Average Drop (AD)
-- In [L-CAM/datalist/ILSVRC](https://github.com/gkartzoni/L-CAM/tree/main/datalist/ILSVRC) there are text files with annotations for training VGG16 and ResNet-50 (VGG16_train.txt, ResNet50_train.txt) and text files with annotations for 2000 randomly selected images to be used at the evaluation stage (VGG16_2000.txt, ResNet50_2000.txt) for the Aux-DCNN method.
+- In [L-CAM/datalist/ILSVRC](https://github.com/gkartzoni/L-CAM/tree/main/datalist/ILSVRC) there are text files with annotations for training VGG16 and ResNet-50 (VGG16_train.txt, ResNet50_train.txt) and text files with annotations for 2000 randomly selected images to be used at the evaluation stage (VGG16_2000.txt, ResNet50_2000.txt) for the L-CAM method.
 - The ImageNet1K dataset images should be downloaded by the user manually.
 - This project is implemented and tested in python 3.6 and PyTorch 1.9.